How to find priority habitats and species locations

 Learn how to use the PHS on the Web app.

-Use the PHS Order Form to request a custom map.
+Use the PHS Order Form to request standard maps and GIS data.
 Costs start at $40; final cost depends upon what is ordered.

 Maps of at-risk plant species are available from the Department of Natural Resources’ Natural Heritage Program.

 When PHS records are found in a project area

 Contact your local habitat biologist and local planning department to discuss your project.
 Arrange a site visit with a biologist to review your project area.
 They can help you plan your project to avoid and minimize harm to priority habitats and species.
 If impacts are unavoidable, offsetting the harm starts with quantifying the impact (e.g., acres of tree removed, square feet of clearing).
 With this information, a biologist can then help you determine appropriate mitigation.
 Learn ways to minimize harm to affected habitats or species in WDFW’s science-based PHS Management Recommendations.